piemar/mongodb-fle-queryable-aws-azure-gcp/README.md

 # Update MongoDB connection settings and Cloud provider authentication configuration
 You will only need to update the credentials.env file with you your aws/azure credentials(or other cloud provider).

-Update the ONLY the following fields in the file  /mongodb-fle-queryable-aws-azure-gcp/kms-setup/credentials.env.
+Update the ONLY the following fields in the file  /mongodb-fle-queryable-aws-azure-gcp/python/aws/credentials.env.
 DONT USE QOUTES, just = string

 ```
+## FOR AWS
 MONGODB_URI=mongodb+srv://user:password@demo-cluster.tcrpd.mongodb.net/?retryWrites=true&w=majority
 AWS_ACCESS_KEY_ID=AXXXXXXXXXXXXX
 AWS_SECRET_ACCESS_KEY=QhjFqDaC9EzDP8nsp1IwwXtKByvKuo28itCoK2oW
 AWS_REGION=eu-central-1

+## FOR Azure
+MONGODB_URI=mongodb+srv://user:password@demo-cluster.tcrpd.mongodb.net/?

 ```